aparna-ks/EDA/README.md

 # EDA
-EDA on Telecom Churn dataset
+Preliminary EDA on Telecom Churn dataset using Python